-Email: Alan.W.Cummings@WV.Gov
+Email: crystal.g.rink@wv.gov

 - 5. VERBAL COMMUNICATION: Any verbal communication between the Vendor and any State personnel is not binding, including that made at the mandatory pre-bid conference.
 Only information issued in writing and added to the Solicitation by an official written addendum by the Purchasing Division is binding. - 6.
 BID SUBMISSION: All bids must be signed and delivered by the Vendor to the Purchasing Division at the address listed below on or before the date and time of the bid opening.
 Any bid received by the Purchasing Division staff is considered to be in the possession of the Purchasing Division and will not be returned for any reason.
+The Purchasing Division will not accept bids, modification of bids, or addendum acknowledgment forms via e-mail.
+Acceptable delivery methods include hand delivery, delivery by courier, or facsimile.
 The bid delivery address is: